Tpande123/House-Price-Prediction-using-Machine-Learning/README.md

 4.)
 Splitting Data into Training and Test data.

 5.)
-Training the different classification models.
+Training the different regression models.

 6.)
-Evaluating each of these models to find their respective accuracy scores using training and testing data.
+Evaluating each of these models to find their respective R-Squared error and Mean Absolute error using training and testing data.

 ## Prerequirements for the code file: -